 They’re great for many aquariums, but they do have some specific requirements – especially for Rainbow Shark tankmates – and need potentially moderate care levels, depending on the exact tank setup you choose.

-Let’s take a look at Rainbow Shark care, and ask some questions like: Are Rainbow Sharks aggressive?
+Let’s take a look at Rainbow Shark (like Iridescent Sharks) care, and ask some questions like: Are Rainbow Sharks aggressive?
 What is the best Rainbow Shark tank size?
 How big is a Rainbow Shark full grown?
 What’s the best Rainbow Shark food?
 How big do Rainbow Sharks get?

 Quick Intro to Rainbow Sharks

 |Other Common Names||Ruby shark, red-fin shark, red-finned shark, rainbow sharkminnow, green fringelip labeo, whitefin shark and whitetail sharkminnow|

 |Care Level||Easy to Intermediate|

 Natively, Rainbow Sharks come from freshwater river basins in locations in the Indochina region: Mekong, Chao Phraya, Xe Bangai, Maeklong.